 Saturated - Describes a solution that will not dissolve any more solute at a given temperature.
 Any more solute will remain as crystals

-Sanitizer - Sanitizers are usually found in healthcare establishments, such as hospitals, doctor’s surgery, or in the food industry.
-A sanitizer will reduce the number of harmful bacterias to a safer level, although it will never completely eradicate them entirely.
+Sanitiser - Sanitizers are usually found in healthcare establishments, such as hospitals, doctor’s surgery, or in the food industry.
+A sanitiser will reduce the number of harmful bacterias to a safer level, although it will never completely eradicate them.

 Smartclean Technology® - powerful, patented, plant-based formula created for our ultra-concentrated 8x laundry detergent.